Top 10 HR competencies to build a strong HR department

 2. Time management

-Time management and organizational skills are vital in a work environment, so HR professionals must be able to manage their time effectively.
-This includes planning ahead, scheduling and executing tasks, and managing deadlines.
+Time management and organizational skills are vital in a work environment, so HR professionals must manage their time effectively, including planning, scheduling and executing tasks, and managing deadlines.

 To handle these types of scenarios, recruiters require excellent time-management and organizational skills.